RooCodeInc/Roo-Code-Website/src/components/analytics/README.md

 The implementation uses the following environment variables:

-- `NEXT_PUBLIC_POSTHOG_KEY`: Your PostHog API key
+- `NEXT_PUBLIC_POSTHOG_KEY`: Your PostHog API key (required)
-- `NEXT_PUBLIC_POSTHOG_HOST`: Your PostHog host URL
+- `NEXT_PUBLIC_POSTHOG_HOST`: Your PostHog host URL (optional, defaults to 'https://us.i.posthog.com')

-For development, these are hardcoded in the provider component.
-For production, you should set these environment variables in your deployment environment.
+These environment variables should be set in a `.env` file at the root of the project.
+A `.env.example` file is provided as a template.

+If the `NEXT_PUBLIC_POSTHOG_KEY` is not set, analytics will be disabled and a warning will be logged to the console.

 ## PostHog Dashboard